apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-ui/README.md

 You can point the UI to custom locations by setting the environment variables in `src/main/webapp/config/configs.env`.

-In order to access RM from UI started by `yarn start`, you need to enbale CORS by setting `hadoop.http.cross-origin.enabled` to true and adding `org.apache.hadoop.security.HttpCrossOriginFilterInitializer` to `hadoop.http.filter.initializers` in core-site.xml.
+In order to make the UI running on Ember server (started by `yarn start`) work with independently running ResouceManager, you need to enable CORS by setting `hadoop.http.cross-origin.enabled` to true and adding `org.apache.hadoop.security.HttpCrossOriginFilterInitializer` to `hadoop.http.filter.initializers` in core-site.xml of the ResourceManager.

 ## Development